 As the property owner, your focus should be on enforcing the lease.
 While tenants are going through difficult life changes, they may try and enlist you to help them with personal matters beyond your ordinary prevue.
 For this reason, maintaining a degree of professionalism and setting clear boundaries is part of effectively managing a property.
 Do not let your personal feelings allow you to be pulled into a lawsuit by appearing to favor one tenant over another.
 Beyond communicating with your tenants and enforcing the lease, it’s best not to get involved in your tenant’s divorce.

 No matter how well you or your tenants cope with a divorce, it is still a difficult and time-consuming aspect of owning a rental home.
 And, when things don’t go well, it is even more important to have people on your side to help you navigate the legal and financial risks involved.
 This is what Real Property Management has to offer.
 We have the experts you need to handle any situation effectively and professionally, giving you control of your time and complete peace of mind.

-Equal Housing Opportunity Statement: We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
-We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, or national origin.
+We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
+See https://www.realpropertymgt.com/eho/ for more information.